Over on Twitter, I was surprised to be drawn into the argument: how big is Sheffield?

 Oh, and Sheffield barely makes the top 10, so is definitely not the third largest city in Britain.
 Just to be clear.

-PUAs are, essentially, collections of local authorities that function a bit like single cities.
+Primary Urban Areas (PUAs) are, essentially, collections of local authorities that function a bit like single cities.
 They were created by the Department for Communities & Local Government as a statistical tool to help it draw comparisons between very different places.
 The aim was to come up with a list of areas less arbitrary than existing council boundaries; but which still allowed you to count largely independent but touching cities (Southampton and Portsmouth, say) as independent entities.

 Manchester is rather shrunken by this metric, while Birmingham is back in second place.
 Leeds, deprived of Bradford, has fallen a long way down the league tables.
 And Southampton and Portsmouth, two cities once again, are nowhere to be seen.

 Metropolitan areas are, in the most literal sense, the big ones – not simply a city itself, but all of the surrounding areas including suburbs, commuter towns and rural hinterland.
 On this definition, London isn’t Greater London – it is in fact a large chunk of the Home Counties, too.

 The figures below are from a document published in 2007, and are based on data taken from 2001, so the numbers are out of date (hence the inconsistencies with the other lists above).
 But it’s the best we’ve got so here, courtesy of the EU’s ESPON project, are the top 10.

 - London – 13,709,000

 - Liverpool-Birkenhead – 2,241,000

 - Southampton-Portsmouth – 1,547,000

 - Nottingham-Derby – 1,543,000